-commissioning of mental health services for children and young people are fragmented
+Resources to support the planning and commissioning of mental health services for children and young people are fragmented across the system.

 Leadership of this agenda is also fragmented: at present no one individual has the explicit role or mandate to bring together the full range of skills required to commission effectively or to act as the focus point for this service area.